x

 If or when I have a reorder, what should I do?

 We make reordering simple.
-Just give us a call or send us an email!
-All you have to do is provide basic information such as your organization name, project description, the quantity, and whether or not the order is an exact or reprint with changes.
+Since all of your previous work is archived, just give us a call or send us an email!
+All you have to do is provide basic information such as your organization name, project description, the quantity and whether or not the order is an exact or reprint with changes.

 Does The Messenger Press have an outside sales force?

-No, however, if the project calls for onsite meetings, we will do our best to meet with your company or provide detailed answers, samples or project mock ups.
-We prefer to rely on our inhouse team of knowledgeable print professionals to give you assistance and support.
-Outside sales force teams are expensive, and we believe our inhouse team provides greater value while still delivering a personalized and prompt buying experience.
+No, however, if the project calls for onsite meetings, we will do our best to meet with your company or provide detailed answers, samples or project mock-ups.
+We prefer to rely on our in-house team of knowledgeable print professionals to give you assistance and support.

 Do you print and provide finishing services for the trade?